nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 <br>

-Example 6: Edits the category of the 5th entry to be FOOD.
+Example 6: Edits the category of the 5th entry to be `FOOD`.
 ```
 edit 5 /c FOOD
 --------------------------------------------